3 By faith we understand that the worlds were framed by the word of God, so that the things which are seen were not made of things which are visible.

 3 By faith

-This chapter uses the words “by faith” twenty-one times.
+This chapter uses the words “by faith” 21 times.
 We will see outstanding examples of people who lived their lives by faith during difficulties.

 we understand [exercise of the mind to discern]

 Christians perceive by faith that God created the universe.
-It was not something they could see for themselves by empirical evidence.
+It is not something they can see for themselves by empirical evidence.
 Verse 3 illustrates verses 1 and 2.
 “Understand” is intellectual perception, not sense perception.
 Intellectual perception is clearly a part of faith.
 We can “understand” God’s creation “by faith” (Ro 1:20).
 Discernment allows us to apply the principles of God’s Word to a given situation.

 that the worlds [ages] were framed [equipped]

 God created the world or ages by speaking a word.
-The ages are all that exists in time and space, whether visible or invisible “Ages” implies purpose behind creation.
+The ages are all that exists in time and space; whether visible or invisible, “ages” implies purpose behind creation.
 God operates with divine continuity in history.
 Nothing in history is random, but it is all by divine design.
 Not only did God create the universe, but He administered each phase of time during the course of history.
 God is working a process of fulfilling His will.
-The words “were framed” is from a Greek word mean to equip.
+The words “were framed” is from a Greek word meaning to equip.
 God equipped each age to meet His purpose for that time.

 by the word [spoken] of God,